nithinsahitya/Facerecognition_Using_Facenet/README.md

 # How it works
-The repository consists of datasets for training and validation in Face_Recognition_image_facenet folder which I have used for face recognition download the files and save the files in a folder named "5-celebrity-faces-dataset" which is the name I have used in my code you can change according to your use. and it consists of three python files consisting of code which are used for face recognition.
+The repository consists of datasets for training and validation in Face_Recognition_image_facenet folder which I have used for face recognition download the files these are the name I have used in my code you can change according to your use. and it consists of three python files consisting of code which are used for face recognition.